fjallemark/TimetablePlanningApp/Development.md

 ### Medium term goals
 The next step is to develop a user interface for entry and modification of schedules.
-Propably this will first be developed against a local SQL database.
-It bis important that the local database later can be promoted to a cloud database.
+Propably this will first be developed against a local SQL database and no longer use the Access database It is important that the local database later easy can be promoted to a cloud database.

 ### Long term goals
 Cloud based scheduling system with user authentication,